 - Buy ground beef (or grind your own from chuck roast) to make hamburger patties or buy whole chicken and cut it up yourself.

-Recipes for cheap cuts of meat
+Barbecue recipes for cheap cuts of meat

 - Texas oven-roasted beef brisket